Sell This House

-Sell This House is an American reality television series that premiered July 6, 2003 on A&E and May 18, 2020 on FYI.
+Sell This House is an American reality television series that premiered July 6, 2003 on A&E and May 18, 2020, on FYI.
 Host Tanya Memme and home stagers/interior designers Roger Hazard and Daniel Kucan help homeowners who are having trouble selling their houses.
 For its ninth season, the show's name was changed to Sell This House: Extreme and the format expanded to one hour, with the materials budget increased from $2,000 to $20,000.
 Construction expert Charlie Frattini and designer Daniel Kucan joined the cast after Hazard departed the show.

 Premise

 2003–2011

-In seasons 1 through 9, cameras were set up to record prospective buyers' reactions in a one-day open house, followed by Memme showing and discussing the comments with the homeowners.
+In seasons 1–9, cameras were set up to record prospective buyers' reactions in a one-day open house, followed by Memme showing and discussing the comments with the homeowners.
 Afterward, Hazard makes his evaluation.
 He, Memme, the sellers, and their friends and family then work to stage the house, fixing, minimizing or hiding any problems he has found, working with a budget of a few hundred dollars.
 This generally involves redesigning the landscaping, painting, removing excess clutter and personal items and staging furnishings without making structural changes to the house.
 Finally, the same potential buyers are brought back for a second walkthrough.